LiseWilson/blog-entries/un_published/binary-search-of-sorted-array-in-clojure-basic-algorithms-part-three.md

 {:average 29.451808820724487, :std-deviation 9.199826118870515}
 ```

-Insanely they were basically the same.
+Insanely, they were basically the same.
 It took about 5 mins to get the results back for 10,000 runs.
 So I decided to dial up the number of elements to 10,000,000 and reduce the number of runs to 100.

-For java-binary-search I got
+For java-binary-search I got:

 ```clojure
 {:average 870.9942288208008, :std-deviation 705.2356880437546}
 ```

-For binary-search I got
+For binary-search I got:

 ```clojure
 {:average 728.1910227966308, :std-deviation 441.7981992776274}
 ```

 There is some difference here.
 The standard deviations show that java-binary-search has a slightly wider spread, which means it could be faster in some cases with some outliers as compared to binary search.
-Since I didn't I decided to look at the implementation of binarySearch within Java itself.
-For the record here it is.
+Since I didn't get that result,  I decided to look at the implementation of binarySearch within Java itself.
+For the record here it is:

 ```java
 private static <T> int indexedBinarySearch(List<? extends T> l, T key, Comparator<? super T> c) {